Current Grant Opportunities

 See a full listing of Dayton Foundation funds that accept grant requests from not-for-profit organizations and learn how to apply on our Funds that Accept Grant Requests page.

 Learn how to apply for a Dayton Foundation discretionary grant.

 HERE TO HELP

 “Have a question about our discretionary grants process or other resources for your nonprofit?
-Contact our Grants and Programs department.”– Michelle Brown, program officer, (937) 225-9965
+Contact our Grants and Programs department.”– Michelle Brown, community engagement officer, (937) 225-9965